 Meringue nests with lemon curd, a fantastic treat for your Easter dessert menu.
-Nothing beats a homemade lemon curd and some scrumptious meringue nests that are crunchy on the outside, but soft and chewy on the inside.
-The two together make one happy marriage, and you won’t be able to have one portion only!
+Nothing beats a homemade lemon curd and some scrumptious homemade meringue nests that are crunchy on the outside, but soft and chewy on the inside.
+Together they make a luscious dessert for all tastes.

 Does it need any introduction?
 The sharp zesty curd is too delicious!!!
 And can easily be made at home with just a few simple ingredients.
 The ready-made stuff is nowhere near as tasty.

 Just pick up some nice lemons, and job done.
-If you have some lemons to spare, why not give my Classic lemon drizzle cake recipe a try?
-It’s so lemony and perfect for tea time.
+If you have some lemons to spare, why not give my Lemon Drizzle Cake a try?
+It's so lemony and perfect for tea time.
+Or perhaps you can use the curd to make these awesome Mini Lemon Cheesecakes with Easter Eggs?

 How to make perfect meringue nests